-We believe that the execution of our strategy will continue to enhance shareholder value through the delivery of strong, sustainable financial performance.
+We believe that the execution of our strategy will continue to enhance shareholder value through the delivery of strong, sustainable financial performance, building on our progress in recent years.

 Organic growth will be targeted through:

 - retention and development of our existing partners and employees; - recruitment of new talent; - enhanced cross-selling of our service lines and expertise to our wider client base; and - investment in technology and processes to enhance working practices and improve the service to our clients.